obuno/LXC_cICAP_ClamAV/README.md

 The main differences are the apk packages retrieved, the ```/main/``` repository currently host [ClamAV 1.2.2](https://pkgs.alpinelinux.org/packages?name=clamav&branch=v3.20&repo=&arch=&maintainer=) while the ```/edge/``` host the [ClamAV 1.3.1](https://pkgs.alpinelinux.org/packages?name=clamav&branch=edge&repo=&arch=&maintainer=) package.

-The provided script will do everything in one shot -- You need to gather and run the shell script.
-Create & boot your container (see above), get the script contents in a local file and run it.
+The provided script will do everything in one shot -- You need to create & boot your container (see above) and get the script contents in a local file and run it (see below).

 ````
 cICAP:/# mkdir -p /tmp/install && cd /tmp/install